observablehq/framework/docs/getting-started.md

 # Getting started

 Welcome!
-This tutorial will guide your first steps with Observable Framework by way of a hands-on exercise creating a live dashboard of local weather. 🌦️
+This tutorial will guide your first steps with Observable Framework by way of a hands-on exercise creating a dashboard of local weather. 🌦️

 But first, what is Observable Framework — or “Framework” for short?
 Framework is… well… an <a href="https://github.com/observablehq/cli">open-source</a> *framework* for building data apps that combines the power of JavaScript for interactive graphics on the front-end with any language you want for data preparation and analysis on the back-end.